jrb-s2c-github/atomika/README.md

       ansible_ssh_private_key_file: ./bootstrap/ansible
 ```

+One of the worker nodes should function as the build server to avail the image to its ContainerD.
+Pods are after all not
+scheduled on control-planes unless the taint is removed.

 The IP address and location of the ansible user's private key has to be configured as per usual.
 Note that only one build
 server is required.